| Home | Ask Dr Matt | Call Dr Matt | Meet Dr Matt | Quotes | Book | Answer Archive |

 Not of works, lest any man should boast" (Eph.
 2:8-9).

-The phrase "Not of works" is traditionally interpreted by many Protestant religions as meaning: Human Action plays no role in bringing about salvation by "grace"—to include the Human Action that the Son of God calls: "good works" (Matt.
+The phrase "Not of works" is traditionally interpreted by some Christian religions as meaning: Human Action plays no role in bringing about salvation by "grace"—to include discounting Human Actions that the Son of God calls "good works" (Matt.
 5:16).

 But on the other hand, Christ taught that the good works of charitable service—feeding the hungry, clothing the naked, and visiting the sick or in prison—are loving acts of the "righteous" who shall go "into eternal life."

-It is clear the Savior's parable of the Sheep and the Goats describes Faithful Followers who Love God and Neighbor through actions accomplished by the "strength" (Mark 12:30) of physical deeds—and this is the "Human Action" that the Apostle Paul supposedly dismissed as playing no role in accessing Saving Grace.
+It is clear the Savior's parable of the Sheep and the Goats describes Faithful Followers who Love God and Neighbor through actions accomplished by the "strength" (Mark 12:30) of physical deeds—and this is the "Human Action" that directly contradicts the conclusion that "good works" play no role in accessing Saving Grace.

-"By grace are ye saved THROUGHT FAITH [emphasis added]"this means that the traditional interpretation of Ephesians 2:8-9 concludes that Human Action of any kind, plays no role in expressing Faith in the Lord, Jesus Christ.
+"By grace are ye saved THROUGH FAITH [emphasis added]"this means prominent interpretations of Ephesians 2:8-9 (that have been assumed correct for centuries) conclude that Human Actions of any kind, play no role in expressing Faith in the Lord, Jesus Christ.

-Therefore, the traditional misinterpretation of Eph.
-2:8-9 suggests that Faith is completely passive: it may be expressed by thoughts of the Mind, or intentions of the Heart, but Faith is allegedly not expressed by outward actions of Faithfulness.
+Therefore, this misinterpretation of Eph.
+2:8-9 incorrectly suggests that Faith is completely passive: it may be expressed by thoughts of the Mind, or intentions of the Heart, but allegedly Faith is not expressed by outward actions of Faithfulness.

 First, this interpretation does not have

 "two or three witnesses" (2 Cor.
 13:1; Matt.
-18:16) from Jesus or His New Testament prophets to establish that: Human Acts of Faithfulness play no role in bringing about salvation by Grace through Faith.
+18:16) including Jesus or another Bible prophet, to establish that: Human Acts of Faithfulness play no role in bringing about salvation by Grace through Faith.

-Second, the intepretation contradicts the Apostle James' gospel definition of Faith, and it also contradicts the teachings by Jesus that involve outward Human Acts of Faithfulness in order to be
+Second, certain traditional intepretations directly and obviously contradict the Apostle James's detailed definition of Faith, and they also contradict at least five teachings of Jesus that call for Human Acts of Faithfulness in order to be

-"saved" from sin, receive "eternal life" and enter "into the kingdom of heaven."
+"saved" from sin, receive "eternal life," or enter "into the kingdom of heaven."

 The Teachings of Jesus Christ and His Apostle James